FluxML/FastAI.jl/docs/learning_methods.md

 y = encodetarget(method, Training(), class)
 ```

-The decoding step as well:
+The same goes for the decoding step:

 {cell=main}
 ```julia